Next Start

 What Is a Motorcycle Stator, and What Does a Stator Do on a Motorcycle?

-Simply put, a stator works together with a rectifier regulator to accomplish the same outcome as an alternator—to generate the DC power required to operate the motorcycle, ATV, side-by-side, etc.
+A motorcycle stator is a device that takes the existing mechanical motion of an engine and creates an electrical current.
+Simply put, a stator works together with a rectifier/regulator to accomplish the same outcome as an alternator—to generate the DC power required to operate the motorcycle, ATV, side-by-side, etc.

 The stator is the coil of wire housed inside the engine case.
-A magnet on a shaft spins within the stator, creating alternating current (AC).
-That current travels along fairly heavy gauge wire through the case and into the rectifier/regulator which converts it to DC power, and at a consistent output.
+A magnet on a shaft spins within the stator, creating alternating current.
+The current travels along fairly heavy-gauge wire through the case and into the rectifier/regulator which converts it to DC power, and at a consistent output.

 When trying to understand the difference between a stator and an alternator, we first need to identify what specifically we are comparing.

-An automotive style alternator is a fully self-contained, externally mounted unit that creates DC current.
-Another difference between stators and automotive style alternators is the type of magnet uses.
-Stators use a permanent magnet, and automotive alternators use an electro-magnet.
+An automotive-style alternator is a fully self-contained, externally mounted unit that creates a DC current.
+Another difference between stators and automotive-style alternators is the type of magnet used.
+Stators use a permanent magnet, and automotive alternators use an electromagnet.

 If a dead motorcycle battery causes a starting issue, we often assume the battery is faulty.
 Typically, this is correct, as motorcycle batteries fail more frequently than stators fail.
 However, before assuming the battery is at fault and installing a brand new one, an experienced technician will rule out the charging as the cause of the problem.